Mpox: In other animals

 It is thought that small mammals provide a reservoir for the virus in endemic areas.
 Spread among animals occurs via the fecal–oral route and through the nose, through wounds and eating infected meat.
 The disease has also been reported in a wide range of other animals, including monkeys, anteaters, hedgehogs, prairie dogs, squirrels, and shrews.
 Signs and symptoms in animals are not well researched and further studies are in progress.

 There have been instances of animal infection outside of endemic Africa; during the 2003 US outbreak, prairie dogs (Cynomys ludovicianus) became infected and presented with fever, cough, sore eyes, poor feeding and rash.
 There has also been an instance of a domestic dog (Canis familiaris) which became infected displaying lesions and ulceration.

 Cause

-Mpox in both humans and animals is caused by infection with Orthopoxvirus monkeypox – a double-stranded DNA virus in the genus Orthopoxvirus, family Poxviridae, making it closely related to the smallpox, cowpox, and vaccinia viruses.
+Mpox in both humans and animals is caused by infection with Orthopoxvirus monkeypox – a double-stranded DNA virus in the genus Orthopoxvirus, family Poxviridae, which is closely related to the smallpox, cowpox, and vaccinia viruses.

 The two major subtypes of virus are clade I and clade II.
 In April 2024, after detection of a new variant, clade I was split into subclades designated Ia and Ib.
 Clade II is similarly divided into subclades: clade IIa and clade IIb.

 Clade I is estimated to cause more severe disease and higher mortality than clade II.